October 2024

 Appeal to Divisional Court

-An appeal to Divisional Court cannot be made until the SBT has either denied a Request for Reconsideration, or held the reconsideration hearing and provided its decision.
+If a reconsideration hearing has been requested, an appeal to the Divisional Court cannot be made until the SBT has either denied a reconsideration hearing request or held the reconsideration hearing and provided its decision.

 An appeal of an SBT decision can be made to Divisional Court where it is believed that the SBT has made an error in law.

-When an appeal to Divisional Court is made, the party appealing is required to send the Notice of Appeal to the other parties.
-If a Notice of Appeal is received, it must be forwarded to the Ministry’s Legal Services Branch with a copy of the SBT’s decision.
+When an appeal to Divisional Court is made, the party appealing is required to send the Notice of Appeal to the other parties, including the Director of Ontario Works.
+If a Notice of Appeal is received by the Administrator from an Appellant, it must be forwarded to the Ministry’s Legal Services Branch with a copy of the SBT’s decision in case the Director of Ontario Works has not been served.

 • Notice of Appeal